iAvoe/Az900-Module-1-2-Review/README.md

 #### Which security model assumes the worst-case security scenario, and protects resources accordingly?
 - Zero trust

+#### What can you use to ensure that new and existing Azure resources stay in compliance with corporate standards?
+- Azure Policy

 #### What can you use to restrict the deployment of a virtual machine to a specific location?
 - Azure Policy